|Letters to a Young Manager|

 Finally, for students who want to work in the nonprofit sector, I ask them to think about five continua (Ask yourself, where am I on these after researching organizations?):

 The bottom line is that there are no simple answers when considering career advice, but the discussion should be one of personal discovery.
-You are just the tour guide!
+And you are the tour guide!

 | Here is the values clarification exercise template: |